zsherev/zsherev.github.io/blogs/blog3.md

 # How I Decide What's Worth Writing About

 ### **Intro**
-- Not sure but I want to soldify it going forward
-- Insight over Tutorials
-- Explain concepts simply

 I want to explain my thought process for deciding what's worth writing about for this blog.
 During my studies and coding projects, I have visited many blogs for guidance - some were extremely helpful while others were lackluster.
 From these experiences, I have created two principles for myself: **Insight over Walkthroughs** and **Explain Concepts Simply** to keep my blog aligned with my long-term goals.

 ---

 ## Insight over Walkthroughs